 – Provide higher productivity by square foot of floor space

 Many times the big issue is not whether or not automation can be justified, or whether or not it is necessary.
 The biggest hurdle, especially for small companies is the initial investment.
 Despite lower costs today, a robot purchase is still as significant capital expenditure.
-If you are unable to make this investment keep this in mind: Most fabricating companies can reduced costs in their welding operations by at least 25% by taking care or seemingly simple issue.
-If you need some ideas on how to reduce costs for manual and semi-automatica operations read 12 Ideas to Reduce Welding Costs.
+If you are unable to make this investment keep this in mind: Most fabricating companies can reduce costs in their welding operations by at least 25% by taking care of simple things.
+If you need some ideas on how to reduce costs for manual and semi-automatic operations read 12 Ideas to Reduce Welding Costs.

 One concern with going into automation is the loss of jobs.
 This is a misconception.
 Although automation can certainly replace welders, it typically creates more jobs.
 It allows companies to redistribute their workforce and become more profitable.
 Robots still need to be operated and programmed.
 If you are a welder and are concerned about automation replacing your job then be the one that takes an interest in it.
 Learning to program a robot is so much easier than learning how to weld.

 Automation is growing in our industry, but it will not replace every welding job.
-And guess what, at least in the U.S., we’ll be short about 380,000 welders in 5 years.
-We are short over 200,000 welders today!
+And guess what, at least in the U.S., there there are approximately 350,000 to 400,000 available jobs for welders today!
+The shortage of skilled welders is huge.
 Automation is being used to bridge the gap, not to replace welders.